Places To Visit

 Air Gap Faucet

-The purpose of the air gap faucet is not only to deliver water from the RO unit, as all faucets do, but also to provide an "air gap" for the RO unit's drain system.
+The purpose of the air gap faucet is not only to deliver drinking water from the RO unit, as all faucets do, but also to provide an "air gap" for the RO unit's drain system.

 An "air gap" is a siphon break to assure that drain water cannot flow backward from the household drain system into the reverse osmosis unit.